rancher/kim/README.md

       --debug-level int
   -h, --help                help for kim
-  -k, --kubeconfig string   kubeconfig for authentication -n, --namespace string    namespace (default "kim") -v, --version             version for kim
+  -k, --kubeconfig string   kubeconfig for authentication -n, --namespace string    namespace (default "kube-image") -v, --version             version for kim

 Use "kim [command] --help" for more information about a command.